NeuralEnsemble/libNeuroML/README.md

 ## Introduction

-This package provides Python libNeuroML, for working with neuronal models specified in NeuroML 2 (http://neuroml.org/neuromlv2).
+This package provides Python libNeuroML, for working with neuronal models specified in [NeuroML 2](http://neuroml.org/neuromlv2).

 For more about libNeuroML see: